gnpaone/rust-just/npm/README.md

 ### Installation as global dependency

-`rust-just` could also be installed as a global dependency:
+The recommended way to install `rust-just` is as a global dependency:

 ```
 ~/$ npm install -g rust-just